 - Participant in Foundations

-Our setting will help us explore key themes of the program, such as traditioned innovation.
+Our partners in San Antonio will help us explore key themes of the program, such as traditioned innovation.

 As with other cohorts of Foundations, participants will have the opportunity to apply for a $3,500 Innovation Grant.
 Please see the “Grant Eligibility” section of this site to learn more.